Cincom

 Stage 3: Application & Onboarding

 Lisa decides to proceed with a policy.
 Instead of filling out lengthy paper forms, she uses an automated digital onboarding portal where her details are pre-filled based on existing data.
-AI-driven document verification speeds up identity checks, and her financial history is analyzed in real-time to provide instant underwriting decisions.
+Digital document verification speeds up identity checks, and her financial history is analyzed in real-time to provide instant underwriting decisions.

 Stage 4: Engagement & Retention